BazookaDeploy/Docs/Configuration.rst

 Next, click on the **Tasks** tab for an enviroment.
 Here you can see the list of task that comprise your deploy.
 Click on the **Create new task** button and choose the **Deploy task**.

+Next insert the necessary info for the task :

+[Name]
+  The name of the task, useful to distinguish them in the list [Machine]
+  The agent to use for the deploy
+[Package name]
+  The name of the nuget package containing your application [Directory]
+  The remote directory where the package will be copied [Repository]
+  The place where the package can be downloade.
+It can be a nuget gallery o a simple network folder but must be reachable from the agent

+Once done click the **Create** button and you will see the created tassk on the left.
+Now we are ready for our first deploy.

 Your first deploy
 -------------------------

+To deploy our application we can simply return to the **Dashboard** by clicking the link in the Header. here we will se our new application and for each enviroment a cell indicating the currently deployed version and a **deploy** button.

+By clicking on the deploy button you will see the deploy dialog where you can select the version to deploy.
+Choose the preferred version and click the deploy button.

+Your deploy is now started.
+You can go to the **Deployments** tab to see your deploy and click on it to see the logs and its advancement